Skip to main content

 Inquiry

-Report published
+Report and Government response published

 The Government must put the UK’s aid budget beyond the reach of the Home Office and ringfence it to spend in the world’s poorest and most vulnerable countries, the International Development Committee is urging today.